Day 26 of My Favorite Things: Books

 Thank you to Johannes Gutenberg for creating the printing press and allowing the mass production of books.
 Books – one of my favorite things!

-*GIVEAWAY* Everyone wins today – both PJ Library and Dolly Parton’s Imagination Library send you free books every month!
+Everyone wins today – both PJ Library and Dolly Parton’s Imagination Library send you free books every month!

 PJ Library is a Jewish family engagement program implemented on a local level throughout North America.
-We mail free, high-quality Jewish children’s literature and music to families across the continent on a monthly basis.
+They mail free, high-quality Jewish children’s literature and music to families across the continent on a monthly basis.

 PJ Library is a program of the Harold Grinspoon Foundation, made possible through partnerships with philanthropists and local Jewish organizations.
 Today, families in hundreds of communities across the United States and Canada are able to explore the timeless core values of Judaism through books and music.

-Dolly Parton’s Imagination Library
+Dolly Parton’s Imagination Library Heritage

 In 1995, Dolly Parton launched an exciting new effort, Dolly Parton’s Imagination Library, to benefit the children of her home county in East Tennessee, USA.
 Dolly’s vision was to foster a love of reading among her county’s preschool children and their families by providing them with the gift of a specially selected book each month.
 By mailing high quality, age-appropriate books directly to their homes, she wanted children to be excited about books and to feel the magic that books can create.
 Moreover, she could insure that every child would have books, regardless of their family’s income.